StefanTheCode/website/posts/how-to-send-email-in-5min-with-fluentemail.md

 ---
 newsletterTitle: "#29 Stefan's Newsletter"
 title: "How to send email in 5min with FluentEmail?"
-subtitle: "FluentEmail is a popular open-source library for sending emails from .NET applications.
-It provides an fluent interface (fluent syntax).
-That means we can easily create an email message, add recipients, set the subject, etc. by chaining methods."
+subtitle: "FluentEmail is a popular open-source library for sending emails from .NET applications..."
 readTime: "Read Time: 5 minutes"
 date: "Aug 28 2023"
 photoUrl: "/images/blog/newsletter21.png"